9 Perturbations within Projections

 Figure 9.3: The dynamics of the western Tasmanian zone comparing no perturbations as a base-case (grey), with the effect of a single perturbation in 2025 (red), and a double perturbation in 2025 plus 2028 (green).

 It should be clear that if a sequence of environmentally driven perturbations occur that significantly disrupt the recruitment success, then the stock recovery will be compromised.
-Given the increasing frequency of such events this is a real possibility that needs to be included in any considerations given to rebuilding Tasmania’s abalone stocks.
+Given the increasing frequency of such events as marine heat waves, and the slow rise in local sea temperatures, such changes are a real possibility that needs to be included in any considerations given to rebuilding abalone stocks.

 Given the availability of this facility to introduce perturbations it is now possible to explore how large a perturbation must be to have a significant impact (the example of repeated zone-wide 70% reductions in recruitment success would constitute quite a severe impact).
 Now it is possible to examine the effect of smaller scale events (at a scale of sau) on the potential risk to stock rebuilding.